 If you are in areas where there is a lot of vegetation or animals, wear clothes and gloves that cover as much skin as possible.
 Check for ticks periodically on your clothes and on your skin.
 Do a complete check of your body before showering.
 Ticks like to bury themselves in the skin on warmer areas of the body.
 It is important to remove the tick as quickly as possible to help prevent the spread of disease.

-Check with your supervisor for other tips on how to keep ticks off your body.
-And always use Buzz Up, which is very effective in preventing ticks.
+Always use Buzz Up, which is very effective in preventing ticks.

 Are you using the right tool for the job?